a-nakai-k/DeepUnfolding-based-FL/README.md

 - 5clients_env1: Environment I containing quantity skew.
 Local data are IID but the quantity is not balanced.
 - 5clients_env2: Environment II containing label distribution skew.
 The quantity is balanced but each client only has data for specific labels.
 - 5clients_env3_4: Environment III and IV.
 Local data are IID and balanced.

+### for Test
+IID balanced 2000 data for each client (total 10000 test data divided into 5 clients)

 ## Model